stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 contracts are not affected -- they were published under Clarity 1 rules, and will continue to be usable as-is.

-As mentioned above, Stacking will no longer be possible in `pox`.
+As mentioned above, Stacking will no longer be possible in the `pox` contract.
 Calls to Stacking operations in `pox` will fail.
 All future Stacking operations happen through the new `pox-2` contract.
 However, the read-only contract calls in `pox` will continue to be available for posterity.